 When a qualified individual with a disability is requesting accommodation and can be reasonably accommodated without creating an undue hardship or causing a direct threat to workplace safety, he or she will be so accommodated.
 Please contact the Director of Human Resources at: 703-563-3053 or the highest level of Human Resources management available with any questions or requests for accommodation.

 A certificate may be invalidated if a learner is found to have misrepresented their participation in training, passing the assessment or is found to have cheated.

 If problematic behavior or circumstances are reported to or discovered by FARE, the incident will be thoroughly investigated and a decision will be communicated to the learner.

 If you would like to file an appeal or complaint about anything related to your training or certificate, you may do so online.
 You can submit your complaint directly here and/or appeal your test score here.

-When a complaint or appeals form is submitted, the system automatically routes the completed form to the Senior Manager of Training and Professional Programs and sends an electronic confirmation to the complainant to acknowledge receipt of the complaint or appeal.
+When a complaint or appeals form is submitted, the system automatically routes the completed form to the Assistant Director of Training and Professional Programs and sends an electronic confirmation to the complainant to acknowledge receipt of the complaint or appeal.

 Complaints and appeals are reviewed and investigated promptly upon receipt.
 While the specific timeframe for complaint resolution may vary depending on the complexity of the nature of the complaint and associated investigation, FARECheck policy is to pursue a swift resolution, with prompt communication of the decision to the complainant and other affected stakeholders, if applicable.
 Written notice to the complainant of the decision is provided via email or letter within 30 days of receipt of the complaint or appeal.